14sammie41/punk-match/README.md

 + [Google Fonts](https://fonts.google.com/selection/embed) has been used to give a consistent font accross the site.
 I have chosen this font as it has a clean look but with a bit of a gothic style to it.
 + [Microsoft Image Designer](https://designer.microsoft.com/image-creator) has been used to create images for the site, including the background and some of the more advanced tiles.
 + [IMGOnline](https://www.imgonline.com.ua/eng/get-dominant-colors.php) has been used to pull the dominant colours out of my 'milestone-1-background' image to create a baseline for the website.
++ [HTML and CSS3 for dummies book](https://www.dummies.com/article/technology/programming-web-design/html5/html5-and-css3-all-in-one-for-dummies-cheat-sheet-207788/) has been used as a booster on the Code Institute lesson content to enhance my learning and add some extra tips and tricks in.
++ [Coding with JavaScript for dummies book](https://www.dummies.com/article/technology/programming-web-design/javascript/javascript-for-dummies-cheat-sheet-207619/) has been used in addition to the above book to enhance my learning of JavaScript.

 ## Bug problems and solutions